 ALM Octane provides several Dashboard widgets to help you track the cycle time for your features and other work items, such as user stories, quality stories, and defects in a specific scope.

-For details, see Dashboard widget descriptions.
+For details, see Dashboard widgets: general.